0catalin/ServerUdpTcp/readme.txt

     I used the macro DIE which exits the program and prints a message if a condition is met.
     I used the macro ERROR which prints the given message at stderr.

+    Memory

+    The memory cleanup will always be done in both the client and server, along with the file descriptors.

+    Coding Style

+    The project follows the Google C++ Style Guide for consistency, readability, and maintainability.